-Way of the Journal: A Journal Therapy Workbook for Healing by Kathleen Adams is a fantastic book on using the power of reflective therapy to heal written by a therapist herself.
+This is a fantastic book on using the power of reflective therapy to heal written by a therapist herself.
 The book includes a variety of exercises ensuring that there is something for everyone.
 My favourite ones are the more open-ended journal writing techniques where your thoughts can flow freely and you truly feel lighter after.
-Try it - it can be incredibly refreshing.
+Try it — it can be incredibly refreshing.

 Happy writing!
 Feel free to drop me a note in the comments as to how you found the whole process – what effect did it have on you?

 A big hello and thank you for reading!
 Passionate about literature, psychology, and life I launched Book Therapy as an alternative form of therapy using the power of literature.
 I train mental health professionals, librarians, teachers as well as readers on using bibliotherapy in their own work through our online Bibliotherapy, Literature and Mental Health course.
 We also curate reading lists/personalised book prescriptions for clients based on their individual needs.
 This is our signature personalised reading service.